udacity/create-your-own-adventure/english/lightsaber-falls/shoot.md

 As you clamber awkwardly out the other side of the goo, you hear a smug voice:

-"Koona t'chuta, Solo?
+"Koona t'chuta, Solo?"

 Agh.
 You knew you couldn't outrun him.
 You just didn't think he'd find you here.

 "Yes, Greedo.
 As a matter of fact, I'm trying to get out of this freaky marshmallow house.
-Tell Jabba I've got his "money.
+Tell Jabba I've got his money."

-"Soong peetch alay!
+"Soong peetch alay!"

 And then he says some stuff you don't understand without subtitles, but you get the gist of the message, so you reassure
 him: "Yeah, but this time I've got the money."

-He tries to bribe you, thinking you'd be desperate enough to hand him the payment (even if you really did have it) right here, outside a melting marshmallow mansion.
-You chuckle.
+He tries to bribe you, thinking you'd be desperate enough to hand him the payment (even if you really did have it) right here, outside a melting mansion.
+You chuckle patronizingly.
 "I don't have it with me.
 Tell Jabba - "

 But he cuts you off and insults you, and now you're seriously annoyed.
 Your left leg is still inside the collapsing candy house, for pete's sake!
 You're in a weird lunging position affording no mood to be humoring a third-rate galactic